 Assessment tools are not the ultimate answer to tracking children’s development, however, both formal and informal assessment tools can help to understand a child’s relative development.

 Assessments are a useful tool to help educators determine if young children are making progress and discover if they are being taught in a way that makes sense for their unique learning styles.
 Both formal and informal screening techniques exist, and it is often a good idea to make use of both types of assessments in order to truly understand the needs, challenges and strengths of each individual child.
-Read more here to learn about how HiMama’s child care software is an excellent way for educators to document the progress of a child.

 Here are a number of early childhood education assessment tools that can be used to better assess the progress of the children in your care: